 Eating Snakes and Reptiles

-Do cook all animals and reptiles you before you eat them.
+Do cook all animals and reptiles before you eat them: this is only essential for survival cooking.
 There are such bacteria as salmonella, carried by reptiles in abundance.
 It will be a failure to eat one of these in the desert survival situation.
 DO not forget about your hygiene and wash your hands and meals.

 Study The Terrain To Find Wildlife